kristen149/FAUdata-enginnering-project/project/project-plan.md

 * License: [CC BY-SA 3.0 DEED License](https://creativecommons.org/licenses/by-sa/3.0/)

-Overview:
+#### Data overview:
 From 1909 to 2021, 2737 extreme weather events have been recorded.
 The dataset consists of 53 regular attributes to these events, as sequence number, disaster coding code, year, disaster group, disaster type group, disaster type, event name, water, country, location, longitude, latitude, local time, start date, end date, total number of deaths, total losses...

-#### Data overview:
-Among the 53 regular attributes in the dataset, the most important ones were chosen as follows:
+Among the 53 regular attributes in the dataset, the most important ones were chosen for this data science project as follows:
 1. Year: The year the disaster occurred
 2. Disaster Group: Category of the disaster (ex. natural or technological)
 3. Disaster Subgroup: More specific category within the main disaster group (ex. geophysical, biological, meteoroligical...)